Position Details

 Main Duties

-* Collect research data; this may be through a variety of research methods, such as scientific experimentation, literature reviews, and research interviews
+* Collect research data through a variety of quantitative and qualitative methods such as literature review, patient reported outcomes, observations, and interviews with service users

-* Present research outputs, including drafting academic publications or parts thereof, for example at seminars and as posters
+* Present research outputs, including drafting academic publications or parts thereof, for peer reviewed journals and conferences

 * Deal with problems that may affect the achievement of research objectives and deadlines

-* Carry out administrative tasks related directly to the delivery of the research
+* Carry out administrative tasks related directly to the delivery of the research, and contribute to departmental administration

-* Promote equality and value diversity acting as a role model and fostering an inclusive working culture
+* Promote equality and values diversity acting as a role model and fostering an inclusive working culture

 Person Specification